arg0naut91/neatRanges/README.md

 Note the column names: the range names (`start` and `end`) as well as the grouping variables (`group`) are the same across all data frames.
 This is a requirement for the function to run properly.
+However - as you can see from the example -, there is no need for them to be in the same order.

 The arguments are almost identical to those of `collapse_ranges`, except that at the beginning it is possible to pass as many data frames as you would like to combine.
 They need to be enumerated and not represented in a list or vector.

-For instance, we can combine the above data frames as follows:
+For instance, we can combine the above data frames as follows (we don’t need to specify the `dimension` as it defaults to `date`):

 ``` r
 df <- combine_ranges(df1, df2, df3, start_var = "start", end_var = "end", groups = "group")